Ruterana/pizza/README.md

 # project name.
-PIZZAMADNESS
+PIZZA MADNESS
 #### Project description.
-This is pizza madness designed for helping people to order any kind of pizza they want .they should order small,medium and large pizza. for the the size he or she chooses they also choose crust and toppings they want to be contained to the size of pizza he/she chooses and also we make delivery for them if they want for the affordable price.
+This is pizza madness designed for helping people to order application where the customers order different sizes of pizzas with crust and toppings.
+and also we make delivery for them if they want for the affordable price.

 ###BDD
+*Choose the size of pizza you want e.g Small, Medium, Large *Choose what kind of crust you would like the pizza to have .
+*send order for Pizza and see the total charge for it.
+*Have an option to have the pizza delivered or not.
+If delivered I want to be alerted how much the delivery charge will be.
+*If I want my pizza to be delivered, I want to be prompted to enter where the delivery should be made and an alert saying '' your order will be delivered to your location"
+*See a checkout button that when clicked shows the total amount charged for the orders.

 ## Author's information
 my name is Niyitanga charlene,Am the on who developed pizzamadness apps.also am a student in moringa school.to know more contact me throught my email:ncharlene38@gmail.com.<br>this apps on 2.08.2019.